DarioBeneventi/project-webshop-shayan-dario/README.md

 This project is a functional website and that we created through approximately 80 hours of work, which amounts to a total of approximately 160 hours as it was developed using pair programming.
 Frontend languages HTML/CSS & Javascript | Backend language C#

+To Launch this application you will need to use the command Update-Database in the Package Manager Console (selecting the Webshop.DAL layer!)

 Features for Customers:

 	Register & Login.